Christie Brinkley’s Ex-Husband Peter Cook, 60, Engaged To Woman The Same Age As 21-Year-Old Daughter Sailor

 Cook reportedly calls Jancou his “soulmate” despite the couple’s 40-year age difference.
 The New York architect also said he and his fiancée are “looking forward to many years of wedded bliss.”

 Cook and Jancou met two years ago at the New York French restaurant Le Bilboquet and began dating last year.
-The blonde beauty is reportedly a psychology student at a school in New York and is now planning a destination wedding in Europe with Cook.
+The blond beauty is reportedly a psychology student at a school in New York and is now planning a destination wedding in Europe with Cook.

 But in 2008, Christie’s marriage to Cook ended after he was allegedly caught having an affair with a teen assistant at his architecture firm.